Saxena224pawan/Saxena224pawan/README.md

 - 👋 Hi, I’m Pawan Saxena
+- 💻 Currently, working as a Senior Analyst-Data Science @ Tiger Analytics
 - 👀 I’m interested in Data Science, Machine Learning and Artificial Intelligence
-- 🌱 I’m currently learning different state-of-the-art Computer vision and object detection techuniques
+- 🌱 Currently Exploring topics related to Data Engineering and Generative AI
 - 💞️ I’m looking to collaborate on projects related to Computer Vision
 - 📫 How to reach me at saxenapawan224@gmail.com